Iran University of Science and Technology: Campus

-IUST has four other campuses in the cities of Arak, Behshahr, Damavand, and Noor; the latter two are in progress.
+Northeast of Tehran is where the main campus is situated, expanded in 104 acre.
+Four further campuses of IUST are located in the cities of Arak, Behshahr, Damavand, and Noor; the latter two are still under construction.

 Academics

 IUST has 15 schools, 44 instruction groups, and 83 fields of study.
 Over 5,500 students study in the B.Sc program, over 5,400 students are studying in M.Sc. and over 940 are doing Ph.D. disciplines.